danschmid/Final-Submission/README.md

 Download ASCENSION for your Mac or PC from the [Release](https://github.com/dm2112/Final-Submission/releases) tab.

+ASECENSION is a 2D platformer built with Unity, where you fight your way through the Underworld.
+7 levels based on the 7 Deadly Sins are the only thing in your way to escaping.

 Baisc game controls:

 A (or left arrow key) - walk left